Sd

 Today, a whole field under the umbrella of ‘Clean’ exists.
 Clean approaches are used in coaching, education, organisational change and group facilitation, to name but a few.
 Perhaps the fastest growing application is as a research methodology.
 There have already been several articles published in high-quality academic journals as well as a groundbreaking book, Clean Language Interviewing: Principles and Applications for Researchers and Practitioners.[3]
 Almost every week we receive notifications of another academic or other kind of project which has made use of Clean Language.

-The proliferation of Clean Language into more and more applications can be traced to our modelling of David Grove in the late 1990s.
+The proliferation of Clean Language into more and more applications can be traced to our modelling of David Grove in the 1990s.

 Modelling excellence

 In the 1970s Richard Bandler, John Grinder and others modelled exceptional therapists giving rise to the field called Neuro-Linguistic Programming (NLP).
 We adopted a similar approach to study and codify Grove’s innovations.
 While we thought it would take a year to model David, it took us 4 years!
 In part because we only had access to him every six months and because in each intervening period his method had evolved.
 Eventually we realised we needed a model of the essence of what he was doing that included his past innovations and could encompass likely future changes to his way of working.
-In 2000 we published he results of our modelling in Metaphors in Mind: Transformation through Symbolic Modelling.
+In 2000 we published the results of our modelling in Metaphors in Mind: Transformation through Symbolic Modelling.

 Symbolic Modelling